Amos94/Bank-Management-System/README.md

 # Bank-Management-System
-An attempt of creating a mini bank management syste in C.
+An attempt of creating a mini bank management system in C.